baditaflorin/github-stars/readme.md

 *   [run-llama/llama-hub](https://github.com/run-llama/llama-hub): A library of data loaders for LLMs made by the community -- to be used with LlamaIndex and/or LangChain
 *   [sanchit-gandhi/whisper-jax](https://github.com/sanchit-gandhi/whisper-jax): JAX implementation of OpenAI's Whisper model for up to 70x speed-up on TPU.
 *   [Sentdex/TermGPT](https://github.com/Sentdex/TermGPT): Giving LLMs like GPT-4 the ability to plan and execute terminal commands
-*   [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps): A small set of Python functions to draw pretty maps from OpenStreetMap data.
-Based on osmnx, matplotlib and shapely libraries.
+*   [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps): Draw pretty maps from OpenStreetMap data!
+Built with osmnx +matplotlib + shapely
 *   [joaotinti75/Pygame](https://github.com/joaotinti75/Pygame): Games that i did using pygame library
 *   [JerBouma/FinanceDatabase](https://github.com/JerBouma/FinanceDatabase): This is a database of 300.000+ symbols containing Equities, ETFs, Funds, Indices, Currencies, Cryptocurrencies and Money Markets.
 *   [deepklarity/jupyter-text2code](https://github.com/deepklarity/jupyter-text2code): A proof-of-concept jupyter extension which converts english queries into relevant python code